West Bend Company

+1990 rebranded to Glacier Hills Credit Union, and transitioned to a community charter.

-The West Bend Company was a West Bend, Wisconsin, company from 1911 to 2001.
-The West Bend Company manufactured aluminum cookware and electrical appliances, but also made two-stroke cycle engines, including outboard boat motors.
+The West Bend Aluminum Company manufactured aluminum cookware and electrical appliances, but also made two-stroke cycle engines, including outboard boat motors (Elgin, the first air-cooled outboard motor, sold exclusively through Sears, Roebuck and Co.).
 Art Ingels used a surplus West Bend engine to power the first kart.
 Clayton Jacobson II used a West Bend 2-stroke motor to power the first stand-up Jet Ski.
 The engine division of West Bend was sold to Chrysler, then to Brunswick, and finally to US Motor Power.

+In 1961, West Bend Aluminum Company changed its name to West Bend Company.

 In 2001, Regal Ware, Inc. of Kewaskum, Wisconsin, acquired certain assets of the West Bend Company.
 In 2003, Regal Ware sold the Small Kitchen Appliance Division of the West Bend Company to Focus Products Group LLC.
 The Small Kitchen Appliance Division is now known as West Bend Housewares.

 Regal Ware retained the West Bend Cookware Division and product lines of the West Bend Company; and continues to manufacture the cookware products in West Bend and Kewaskum, Wisconsin, under the brand names Lifetime and Royal Queen.
 This represents more than 100 years of continuous manufacture of West Bend Cookware product lines in West Bend, Wisconsin.

+The Cast Iron Luxury Living at River Shores campus was once home to the West Bend Aluminum Company.